jeisen0105/Bellabeat-Case-Study-2/README.md

 - Spring: A smart water bottle that tracks daily water intake.
 - Subscription Program: Offers personalized guidance on nutrition, activity, sleep, etc.

-These smart products are designed to interact seamlessly with one another to provide comprehensive, data-driven insights to the user.
+These smart products integrate seamlessly to provide women with comprehensive, data-driven insights into their daily wellness habits.

 ## Scenario

 In this hypothetical case study, I am working as a Junior Data Analyst on the marketing team at Bellabeat.
-My primary objective is to present data-driven findings and strategic solutions to the Bellabeat executive team.
+My objective is to translate data insights into actionable strategies that help the Bellabeat executive team improve user engagement and growth.
 This report will specifically include a clear articulation of the business task, a description of the data utilized, documentation of all cleaning and manipulation processes, a summary of the analysis, supporting visualizations, and top-tier, actionable recommendations based on the insights.

 ## Step 1: Ask

-The business task is to analyze external consumer data on non-Bellabeat smart devices (specifically Fitbit data) to gain critical insights into user activity, engagement, and sleep behavior.
+The business task is to analyze external consumer data from non-Bellabeat smart devices (specifically Fitbit data) to identify behavioral trends in activity, engagement, and sleep.

-By identifying key trends (like the low activity on Sundays and the 3 PM lull) and critical health correlations (like the link between sedentary time and sleep), I will provide data-driven recommendations to the Bellabeat executive team on how to optimize marketing strategies for their products—the Leaf/Time trackers, the Spring smart bottle, and the Bellabeat App and Subscription Program—to increase user engagement and drive sustainable business growth.
+By identifying key behavioral trends — such as low activity on Sundays and a 3 PM engagement lull — and exploring correlations like sedentary time vs. sleep, I will develop data-driven recommendations to increase engagement across Bellabeat’s products.

 ## Step 2: Prepare